podio/podio-objc/README.md

 * Calculation (read-only)
 * Category

-To create an item, use the class method on `PKTItem`:
+To fetch an item, use the class method on `PKTItem`:

 ```objective-c
 [PKTItem fetchItemWithID:1234 completion:^(PKTItem *item, NSError *error) {